-In Massachusetts when you are marketing a seller’s home and you procure a ready willing and able buyer to purchase a property you have hopefully started your journey to a successful closing.
+In Massachusetts, when you are marketing a seller’s home and procuring a ready, willing, and able buyer to purchase the property, you have hopefully started your journey to a successful closing.

 One of the things that Realtors are required to do is change the status of the property when we have a signed contract between a buyer and seller.

 Realtors are given one of two options in the Greater Boston Multiple listing service (MLS) when they have a contract.
 You can either mark the home as contingent or pending.

 Maximum Real Estate Exposure explains in detail the meaning of contingent.

 It is up to the seller and real estate agent on which way they feel makes the most sense.
 In most circumstances, deciding which way to mark the status usually comes down to what the Realtor recommends.